olo-dw/restapicall.py/README.md

 # REST API CALL

-This **python** REST API CALL generates REST URLs using attributes.
+This **python** library is a REST API Call which generates REST URLs using attributes.",

 As an example: